-Cleat A ladder crosspiece of rectangular cross section placed on edge upon which a person may step while ascending or descending a ladder.
-Double-Cleat Ladder A ladder with a center rail to allow simultaneous two-way traffic for employees ascending or descending.
+Cleat A ladder crosspiece of rectangular cross section placed on CIDAT A langer crosspiece of rectangular cross section placed on Oleat A laddel clossbicee of rectalidatal closs section blaced on edge upon which a person may step while ascending or descending a ladder.

+Double-Cleat LadderA ladder with a center rail to allow simultaneous two-way traffic for employees ascending or descending.

 Failure Load refusal, breakage, or separation or components.

 Fixed Ladder A ladder that cannot be readily moved or carried because it is an integral part of a building or structure.

 Handrail A rail used to provide employees with a handhold for support.

 Job-Made Ladder A ladder that is fabricated by employees, typically at the construction site; not commercially manufactured.

 Load Refusal The point at which the structural members lost their ability to carry the load.

 Point of Access All areas used by employees for work-related passage from one area or level to another.

 Portable Ladder A ladder that can be readily moved or carried.

 Riser Height The vertical distance from the top of a tread or platform/landing to the top of the next higher trade or platform/landing.

-Side-Step Fixed Ladder A fixed ladder that requires a person to get off at the top to step to the side of the ladder side rails to reach the landing.
+step to the side of the ladder side rails to reach the

+landing.

 Single Cleat Ladder A ladder consisting of a pair of side rails connected by cleats, rungs, or steps.

 Stair Rail System A vertical barrier erected along the unprotected sides and edges of a stairway to prevent employees from falling to lower levels.

 Temporary Service Stairway A stairway where permanent treads and/or landings are to be filled in at a later date.

 Through Fixed Ladder A ladder that requires a person getting off at the top to step between the side rails of the ladder to reach the landing.

-Tread Depth The horizontal distance from front to back of a tread, excluding nosing, if any.
+Tread DepthThe horizontal distance from front to back of a tread, excluding nosing, if any.